zhenwork/dspack/tutorial/README-VOLUME-OPERATE.md

 ```

 - ```--coordinate_conversion```:
 This option is used for visualization only.
-The lattice vectors are not necessarly orthogonal, so we need to convert the HKL to XYZ lattice to visualize the diffraction volume.
+The lattice vectors are not necessarily orthogonal, so we need to convert the HKL to XYZ lattice to visualize the diffraction volume.